Hostages' families call Netanyahu 'obstacle to peace'

 You've had government buildings in Kiev being targeted and drone incursions in Polish airspace.

-There would be a feeling among critics that President Trump does not have full control over the situation, or even President Putin, for that matter.
+There would be a feeling among critics that President Trump does not have full control over the situation, or even President Putin for that matter.

-Do you think this letter, then, is more about his view of NATO and the fact that he wants other members of the alliance, especially European nations, to take more responsibility for what's happening?
+Do you think this letter then is more about his view of NATO and the fact that he wants other members of the alliance, especially European nations, to take more responsibility for what's happening?

+It appears to be exactly that.
 And what's interesting is that President Trump has just stopped short of actually imposing sanctions against Russia.

 After repeatedly threatening that he would do so, he's issued yet another threat.